Drainage for small developments

 The government encourages the use of Sustainable Drainage Systems (SUDS) for the disposal of surface water from new developments.
 SUDS measures include a variety of options, including soakaways and attenuation ponds, which reduce the peak run-off flow from a development.

 According to the Building Regulations, ('Approved Document H'), the disposal of surface water from the roofs of new buildings, in order of preference should be,

 • to a watercourse

 It will probably be necessary to carry out a soakaway test at the site either to determine the appropriate parameters to use in sizing the soakaway or to demonstrate to the building inspector that soakways are not feasible.

 It is possible to discharge surface water to a highway drain if there is one close by.
 A highway drain is a pipe which receives run-off from a highway maintainable at public expense and which 'belongs' to the highway and so is the responsibility of the highway authority.
 Permission to connect would be required from the highway authority but they are in no way obliged to agree to the proposal and would probably require payment.

 The design and construction standards for the foul drainage would be determined by whether it would be subject to the Building Regulations (and so remain privately owned) or be adopted by the water company.
 The relevant design and construction standards are, in England for the Building Regulations 'Approved Document H' and for adoptable sewers 'Sewers for Adoption'.
-In Wales the former document is still applicable but the 'Welsh Ministers’ Standards for gravity foul sewers and lateral drains' replaces the relevant parts of 'Sewers for Adoption'.
+In Wales the former document is still applicable but the 'Welsh Ministers' Standards for gravity foul sewers and lateral drains' replaces the relevant parts of 'Sewers for Adoption'.
 It should be noted that the latter two documents are very closely related.
-See also Foul drainage for new developments.
+See also Design of sewers for section 104 agreement page.

 Morton-Roberts has a strong capability in the design of all types of drainage for new developments, please